andyathsid/memgraph-agentic-graphrag-explore/README.md

 The agent provides two tools:

-- `search_movies` performs semantic movie search with Memgraph's vector index.
+- `search_movies`  implements vector search.
+It performs semantic movie searches using Memgraph’s vector index.
-- `query_movie_graph` generates and runs read-only Cypher against Memgraph.
+- `query_movie_graph` implements text-to-Cypher.
+It asks the LLM to generate a read-only Cypher query for the requested movie information, then runs the query against Memgraph to retrieve the results.

 ## Project structure